 Brandon studied Graphic Design at Kentucky Wesleyan College in Owensboro, KY and began his newspaper career designing advertising and pages.
 From there he moved on to managing graphics production, becoming an advertising director, and now publisher.
 Brandon is also an accomplished musician.
 Brandon and his wife Kayla have two young children.
 Alyssa is three, and Marshall is one year old.

 Janie Gray, publisher of The Baytown Sun has been in the newspaper business since 1976.
-Her career began in classified advertising, and she has served as publisher, ad director and circulation manager at over six newspapers, The Baytown Sun, The Angleton Times, The Houston Chronicle, The Fort Payne Times Journal, The Paris News and The Liberty Vindicator.
+Her career began in classified advertising, and she has served as a publisher, ad director and circulation manager.
+She has worked at The Baytown Sun, The Angleton Times, The Houston Chronicle, The Fort Payne Times Journal, The Paris News and the Liberty Vindicator.
 She grew up in Baytown, Texas and attended Lee College and Southwest Texas State University.
 Gray lives in Dayton, Texas with her husband Bill.
 Gray has worked for Southern Newspapers over 30 years.

 Mario "Guy" Aguirre started working for the Del Rio News-Herald in September 1997 as an account executive in the advertising department.
 He held this position for a few years before accepting the position of Advertising Manager.
 He held this position until October 2013, when he became the Publisher of the Del Rio News-Herald.
 Guy married Raquel Castellanos Aguirre in June 2002.
 They were blessed with a son, Mario Alejandro Aguirre, on July 19, 2003.
 They are lifelong residents of the Del Rio community.

 Bill Cornwell is the editor and publisher of The Facts newspaper in Clute, Texas.
 A 1978 graduate of the University of Texas, Bill Cornwell started his career with The Baytown Sun eventually working his way up through the advertising department to become advertising director.